-Waste and, especially, how we deal with it, is becoming an increasingly important issue.
 Waste is produced by households, by industrial processes, by the construction and demolition industry, through commercial activities and agricultural practices and by public services and utilities.
 Waste can affect the environment through its visual impact or by emissions to the air, groundwater and surface water as well as the contamination of land.